Adarshh9/UC-Berkeley-Challenge/README.md

 # **Collaborative Multi-Agent AI Framework using Cross-Attention**

 ## **Overview**
-The **Collaborative Multi-Agent AI Framework** is a predicted state-of-the-art solution , that uses multiple Specialized Smaller language models (SLMs) to deliver domain-specific colab that surpass traditional monolithic large-scale language models (LLMs).
-By employing Multi-Agent Reinforcement Learning, intelligent query routing and some other advanced learning Techniques , this system achieves superior computational efficiency and delivers contextually precise, efficient, and robust responses.
+The **Collaborative Multi-Agent AI Framework** is a state-of-the-art solution that integrates multiple specialized smaller language models (SLMs) to deliver domain-specific expertise through collaborative reasoning.
+This system surpasses traditional monolithic large-scale language models (LLMs) by employing Multi-Agent Reinforcement Learning (MARL), intelligent query routing, and cross-attention mechanisms.
+It achieves superior computational efficiency while delivering semantically rich, precise, and robust responses across diverse domains.

+This project aims to develop an efficient, domain-aware chatbot system by integrating specialized models like **BioGPT** (for medical expertise) and **Qwen Coder** (for technical expertise) into a collaborative framework.
+The system utilizes **GPT-4.0 Mini** as a lightweight query analysis and routing agent to decompose user queries and direct them to relevant models.
+Leveraging **cross-attention** and **multi-agent reinforcement learning (MARL)**, the architecture ensures knowledge exchange and optimized collaboration between models.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/eab68331-d68a-4a97-8b15-3faa823136f7" alt="FlowChart" style="width:50%;"/>